SBC-Collaboration/LAr10Ana/README.md

 ```
 If you see an error in the login that port 8888 is taken, then try again with a different port (8889, for example).

 The first time you run a notebook, you'll want to add the conda environment to your list of available jupyterlab kernels.
-To do this, navigate to your `LAr10Ana` directory, and run the commands:
+To do this, navigate to your `LAr10Ana` directory (`cd /path/to/LAr10Ana`), and run the commands:
 ```
-cd /path/to/LAr10Ana
 source setup.sh
 source jupyter_init.sh
 ```